jaganadhg/aws_training_comp_aiml_arch/README.md

-# Architecting for Machine Learning with AWS, August 12 and 13 Competion Submission
+# Architecting for Machine Learning with AWS, August 12 and 13 Competition  Submission

 - Rendered Notebook